aisevim/quipsum/README.md

 - **Quick Insertion**: Insert Lorem Ipsum snippets with just a few keystrokes, saving you time and effort.

-- **Rich Configuration**: Quipsum gives you the flexibility to generate the exact amount and type of filler text you need for your project.

 ## Installation

 1. Open VSCode.